-A records search dated April 1, 2022, conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
-However, the 1915 edition of the Brush Lake USGS quadrangle shows TID's Lower Lateral No. 2 canal as a historic water conveyance feature within the project area that would be 107 years in age (or older).
-The County does not use age as an indication of historic resources.
-The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
+A records search dated September 7, 2023, conducted by the Central California Information Center (CCIC) for the project site area indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+The CCIC report for the project site specified that both prehistoric and historic archaeological resources, including historic buildings and structures have been found elsewhere in association with the environs of the Newman quadrangle.
+The project site is already disturbed and has been ripped and planted in almond and trees and tomatoes.
+No construction or demolition is proposed as part of this parcel map request.
 The current project does not include ground disturbance, because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
 Additionally, conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.
 As mentioned above, there is no proposed construction or demolition proposed for this project, and any future activities will be held to the conditions of approval above based on the recommendation of the CCIC report.

 It does not appear that this project will result in significant impacts to any archaeological or cultural resources.
-Accordingly, the potential impacts to Cultural Resources are less significant than those considered in the GPU EIR.
+Accordingly, the potential impacts to cultural resources are less significant than those considered in the GPU EIR.
 Less than significant impacts are considered to be consistent with the GPU EIR.

-References: Application Materials; Central California Information Center Report for the project site, dated April 1, 2022; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Application materials; Central California Information Center Report for the project site, dated September 7, 2023; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.

 VI.
-ENERGY Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? x b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
-X
+ENERGY Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? х b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? x

-Discussion: The GPU EIR determined that impacts to Energy resulting from implementation of the General Plan are less than significant.
+Discussion: The GPU EIR determined that impacts to energy resulting from implementation of the General Plan are less than significant.
 The CEQA Guidelines Appendix F states that energy consuming equipment and processes, which will be used during construction or operation, shall be taken into consideration when evaluating energy impacts, such as: energy requirements of the project by fuel type and end use; energy conservation equipment and design features; energy supplies that would serve the project; and total estimated daily vehicle trips to be generated by the project and the additional energy consumed per trip by mode.
 Additionally, the project's compliance with applicable state or local energy legislation, policies, and standards must be considered.